ajschumacher/ajschumacher.github.io/2014/08/17/how-to-sort-by-average-rating/index.md

 </table>
 All the methods agree except for "wrong solution #2" that the second item should rank higher.

-How similar are the results for the Wilson method and&#160;the Laplace method overall?
+How similar are the results for the Wilson method and the Laplace method overall?
 Take a look: here color encodes the score, with blue at 0.0, white at 0.5, and red at 1.0:

 <a href="plot1.png"><img class="aligncenter size-large wp-image-938" src="plot1.png" alt="plot of Wilson and Laplace methods"></a>